-So the true results of the study were that feeding diabetes prone mice sugar and transfats will cause them to become diabetic, yet the media made is seem that the fat content of the diet was the cause.
+So the true results of the study were that feeding diabetes-prone mice sugar and trans fats will cause them to become diabetic, yet the media made it seem that the fat content of the diet was the cause.

 Denise Minger wrote a great post on this if you are interested in more information.

 Saturated Fats, when eaten on a low carb diet have no effect on arterial health or blood sugar and in fact, the lower the carb intake and the higher the sat fat intake, the less fat, blood sugar, and insulin in the bloodstream.

 The blood markers that indicate heart disease, insulin resistance and the symptoms of diabetes are improved when eating high fat, low carb diet.
 Jeff Volek and his colleagues have authored several papers about the relationship between fat intake, carbohydrate intake and health conditions such as atherosclerosis and diabetes.